 For virtual meetings, events and talks, Berkshire FHS uses Zoom.
-Zoom is one of the easiest webconferencing tools to use – for participants it’s as simple as click ‘n join.
+Zoom is one of the easiest webconferencing tools to use.

-We’ve put together a few guides on how we use Zoom.
+We’ve put together a few text-based guides on how we use Zoom, which follow this video tutorial.

 Install Zoom app on your computer